Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Who will service my student loans?

-Brazos Student Loans are serviced by Firstmark Services, a division of Nelnet.
+Brazos Student Loans are serviced by American Education Services (AES).

 How do I set up payments for my new loan?

-Instructions for registering your online account will be provided to you by Firstmark Services.
+Instructions for registering your online account will be provided to you by American Education Services (AES).
 Once registered, you will be able to log in online and setup payments.
-Additionally, once you have entered repayment, and have registered with Firstmark Services, you will be able to set up automatic payments to take advantage of the Auto-Pay Discount.
+Additionally, once you have entered repayment, and have registered with AES, you will be able to set up automatic payments to take advantage of the Auto-Pay Discount.
 Auto-Pay Discounts will not apply during periods of deferral or forbearance and will not apply until the loan is fully disbursed.

 Is my interest deductible for tax purposes?